treshugart/react-shade/README.md

 </Style>
 ```

+_NOTE: All numeric values will get converted to `px` units._

+#### CSS custom properties (variables)

 Props are useful for passing in data from your application state.
 However, it's recommended you simply use CSS variables where you don't need to do that.

-_NOTE: All numeric values will get converted to `px` units._

 ```js
 <Style>